 There's an important grey area, which is expecting certain events to occur without having an opinion on exactly when, where, why, or how.

-I’ve been investing for over 40 years now and in that time there have been 8 significant property cycles.
+I’ve been investing for almost 50 years now and in that time there have been 8 significant property cycles.

 I can use this as a very rough rule of thumb for the future, based on the idea that despite the challenging times the Australian economy is going through at present we've got even more positive fundamentals to drive our property markets than past generations had.

 While there are many sound fundamentals underpinning the long-term prosperity of our property markets, two of the big ones that give me comfort are the significant population growth that we will experience over the next decade and the increasing wealth of our nation.